 Periodical physician’s check up

 Regular visits to the medical practitioner

 Extended treatment and medication for diseases like HIV/AIDS, UTI, and other STDs.

 A mental health or psychological approach has been deemed the most appropriate way of comprehending and dealing with the emotional health of the survivors of trafficking.
 Taking a psychological approach creates a link between social and cultural factors and mental wellness.
 This approach attempts to empower the victims in order to ensure a successful reintegration process.
 The process includes:

 Life Skills Education - Beyond formal and functional education, Sanlaap incorporates life skills education within its education program.
 The objective for this education is to teach adaptive and positive behavior to victims/vulnerable children to enable them to deal effectively with the demands and challenges of everyday life.
 All children are enrolled within the life skills education program.

-The red light area in Kolkata are incendiary places.
+The red light area are incendiary places.
 During the day, foreigners and businessmen especially, are targeted, beaten and robbed (or worse), regularly.
 Feuds over water lines break out and even children are murdered.
 At night the atmosphere is frantic and filled with fear.
 While the mobs of young men “horse” about like drunken cowboys, the starving continue to beg, fear written on their faces, the connotation to carry out contributions covertly.
 There is no description I can give, no camerawork—not even that attempted by Born Into Brothels—to convey the combustible feeling at night in the RLA.